Fleas and Disease

 Most people think of fleas as a nuisance — they bite people and animals, causing itchy, red bumps.
 This reaction comes from substances in fleas' saliva, and some people and animals react to these more strongly than others.
 Fleas often draw blood from two or three tightly spaced punctures, causing two or three itchy bumps.

 Animals that develop a sensitivity to flea bites can scratch or groom themselves excessively.
 This can lead to rough skin, baldness and skin infections.
 Sometimes, these infections can be mistaken for a parasitic infection called mange.
-Itchy, uncomfortable pets can also be ill-tempered or restless.
+Itchy, uncomfortable pets also can be ill-tempered or restless.

 The tapeworm grows in the intestine of the animal, shedding its egg sacs from the animal's rectum as it sleeps.
-The sacs land in areas near the animal's bedding -- where flea larvae are likely to live -- and the cycle begins again.
-People, especially children, can also become infected with tapeworms if they swallow fleas while petting animals or if people come into contact with infected waste and don't wash their hands before eating.
+The sacs land in areas near the animal's bedding — where flea larvae are likely to live — and the cycle starts all over again.
+People, especially children, also can become infected with tapeworms if they swallow fleas while petting animals, or if they come in contact with infected waste and don't wash their hands before eating.

 Fleas also can transmit serious diseases, such as the bubonic plague.
 Fleas are vectors, which means they transport plague bacteria from rodents — the natural carriers of the disease — to people.
 A particular species of flea, the Oriental rat flea, usually is the culprit.
 In addition to preferring to feed on rats, the Oriental rat flea's gut can become blocked by plague bacteria.
 Then, when it bites its next host, it may regurgitate infected blood into the wound.
 Symptoms of plague include swollen lymph nodes called buboes, fever, headache and exhaustion.